gundb/panic-server/README.md

 ##### <a name='run'></a> `.run(Function[, Object])`
 `.run` is where the magic happens.
 This method allows you to evaluate a function on all platforms belonging to this list, and reject or resolve a promise when either everyone finishes or one fails.
 Asynchronous code is supported.

-`.run` takes on argument: the function to evaluate.
+`.run` takes one argument: the function to evaluate.
 It can be weird to think about, and may trip you up a couple times. **The function will not be run on panic-server.
-It is run on the client**, it does not have your local scope, and may not have your platform tools (like commonJS, window variables, npm modules, ES2015 compatibility, etc).
+It is run on the client**, it does not have your local scope, and may not have your platform tools (like CommonJS, window variables, npm modules, ES2015 compatibility, etc).
 You are potentially evaluating on an entirely different machine.
 Code responsibly :wink:

 That said, here's an example: